Koredotcom/android-kore-sdk/README.md

-# Kore SDK
+# Kore.ai SDK
-Kore offers Bots SDKs as a set of platform-specific client libraries that provide a quick and convenient way to integrate Kore Bots chat capability into custom applications.
+Kore.ai offers Bots SDKs as a set of platform-specific client libraries that provide a quick and convenient way to integrate Kore Bots chat capability into custom applications.

-With just few lines of code, you can embed our Kore chat widget into your applications to enable end-users to interact with your applications using Natural Language.
-For more information, refer to https://developer.kore.com/docs/bots/kore-web-sdk/
+With just few lines of code, you can embed our Kore.ai chat widget into your applications to enable end-users to interact with your applications using Natural Language.

-# Kore Android SDK for developers
+# Kore.ai Android SDK for developers

-Kore SDK for Android enables you to talk to Kore bots over a web socket.
+Kore.ai SDK for Android enables you to talk to Kore.ai bots over a web socket.
 This repo also comes with the code for sample application that developers can modify according to their Bot configuration.

 # Setting up

 ### Prerequisites
 * Service to generate JWT (JSON Web Tokens)- this service will be used in the assertion function injected to obtain the connection.
-* SDK app credentials
+* SDK bot credentials
 * Login to the Bots platform
 	* Navigate to the Bot builder
 	* Search and click on the bot